 He listed the types of AI, which include: Machine Learning, Robotic Process Automation, Natural Language Processing, Cloud Computing, Deep Learning, Advanced Interfaces and Large Language Models.
-He said that AI can provide Legal aid / Public Defendants, Custom design routine processes, i.e. filing, E-Discovery, enhanced legal research, E-translation, E-transcription, Interlocutors, and Judgment writing tools.
-He assured the Conference that AI will enhance E-Evidence, move from research to predictive analysis, and bring about AI hearings (for example the Beijing Internet Court), and decision-making, especially where specific data can lead to a predictable outcome.

-However, he cautioned the delegates about AI's pitfalls, which include - inadequate data mining, Discriminative coding/algorithms, interference with Judicial Independence, and abuse of IP rights.
+He said that AI can provide Legal aid / Public Defendants, Custom design routine processes, i.e. filing, E-E-translation.
+Discovery. research, enhanced legal E-transcription.
+Interlocutors, and Judgment writing tools.
+He assured the Conference that AI will enhance E-Evidence, move from research to predictive analysis, and bring about AI hearings (for example the Beijing Internet Court), and decisionmaking, especially where specific data can lead to a predictable outcome.
+However, he cautioned the delegates about AI's pitfalls, which include inadequate data mining, Discriminative coding/algorithms, interference with Judicial Independence, and abuse of IP rights.